miekg/skydns2/README.md

 Note we use the directory `/skydns` to anchor all names.

-When querying the DNS for services you can use subdomains. see the section named "Subdomains" below for more information.
+When querying the DNS for services you can use wildcards or query for subdomains. see the section named "Wildcards" below for more information.

 ## Service Discovery via the DNS